 This course consists of the basic concept of hydrology related to the hydrological cycle.
 Measurement and analysis of precipitation data including calculation of mean precipitation and Double Mass Curve.
-Surface runoff and peak discharge calculation for civil works related Drainage design including Rational Method, Modified Ratic Extreme Value).
+Surface runoff and peak discharge calculation for civil works related to water, streamflow measurement and hydrograph.
+Drainage design including Rational Method, Modified Rational Method and peak discharge forecasting (Gumbel's Extreme Value).